MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Experiments

-In this section, we try to understand where and why MoTiAC works well in RTB problem.
-We choose two typical ads with large conversions and show the bidding process within 24 hours.
-As PID is the current model in our real ad system, we use PID to compare with our model and draw the results of ROI and Revenue curve in Fig.~\ref{fig:caseStudy} and Fig.~\ref{fig:caseStudy2}.
-We also collect the final results in Table.~\ref{tb:twoAds}.
-Note that in real-world business, only the final number matters.
-Therefore, in this problem, we only care about the final results.
+In this section, we try to investigate how \method balances the exploration of multiple objectives and achieves the optimal globally.
+We choose one typical ad with large conversions and show the bidding process within 24 hours.
+As PID is the current model in the real ad system, we use PID to compare with \method and draw the results of ROI and Revenue curve in Fig.~\ref{fig:caseStudy2}.
+We also collect the final numerical results in Table~\ref{tb:twoAds}.

-Fig.~\ref{fig:caseStudy} shows the $1_{st}$ ad's response to the PID and MoTiAC model.
-For the Revenue curve, both of them rise with respect to time intuitively, and the result of MoTiAC dominates that of PID.
-For the ROI curve, it fluctuates a lot in the beginning.
-It is easy to know that PID model is great enough to adjust this metric through negative feedback mechanism.
-It drags the red dashdot line quickly towards 1.0, and afterwards maintains this trend.
-The grey solid line is the process of MoTiAC, we can observe that MoTiAC tries to lift the very low value at first, then it starts to explore (maintain a relatively low ROI) at around 6h.
-However, at the end of the day, these two models reach a similar ROI at around 1.0 (desirable result in RTB).

-Fig.~\ref{fig:caseStudy2} shows a different ad with a pretty low ROI initially.
-For this ad, both models will firstly try to lift the ROI.
-Based on the figures presented left, the red dashed curve rises up from 0 to about 0.7 sharply for PID at time 8h.
-The potential process should be that PID has given up most of the bid chances and only concentrates on those with high conversion rate (CVR), so that we have witnessed a low Revenue gain of PID model in the right figure from 8h to around 21h.
-Though ROI curve remains in a relatively low position, our MoTiAC is able to select good impression-level chances at that situation while still considering the another objective.
-At 24h, both models cannot adjust ROI up to 1.0, but MoTiAC finally surpasses PID in this metric because of the high volume of pre-gained Revenue.
-In sum, with long-term consideration, MoTiAC beats PID on both the cumulative ROI and Revenue.
+Fig.~\ref{fig:caseStudy2} shows a pretty low ROI initially.
+For the target ad, both models first try to lift the ROI.
+Based on the figure presented on the left, the red dashed curve rises from 0 to about 0.7 sharply for PID at 8h.
+The potential process should be that PID has given up most of the bid chances and only concentrates on those with a high conversion rate (CVR) so that we have witnessed a low Revenue gain of the PID model in the right figure from 8h to around 21h.
+Though the ROI curve remains relatively low, our \method can select good impression-level chances while considering the other objective.
+At 24h, \method finally surpasses PID in ROI because of the high volume of pre-gained Revenue.
+With long-term consideration, \method beats PID on both the cumulative ROI and Revenue.
+We can conclude that PID is greedy out of the immediate feedback mechanism.
+It is always concerned with the current situation and never considers further benefits.
+When the current state is under control, PID will appear conservative and give a shortsighted strategy, resulting in a seemingly good ROI and poor Revenue (like the red curve in Fig.~\ref{fig:caseStudy2}).
+However, \method has a better overall view.
+It foresees the long-run benefit and will keep exploration even temporarily deviating from the right direction or slowing down the rising pace (ROI curve for the target ad at 8h).
+Under a global overview, \method can finally reach better ROI and Revenue than PID.